ARM-software/abi-aa/cppabi32/cppabi32.rst

 (If Y names an entity whose linkage is not vague, it will not be defined in a COMDAT group).

-Whether implemented at compile time or link time, support by tool chains is Q-o-I.
+Whether implemented at compile time or link time, support by toolchains is Q-o-I.

 ELF binding of static data guard variable symbols